RadoKyselak/CreateML-multilabel-classification-annotation-format/README.md

   - The first column of each row contains the image filename.

   - All subsequent columns contain only `1` or `0`.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/RadoKyselak/CreateML-multilabel-classification-annotation-format/blob/main/LICENSE) file for details.